 For community management with forums: barryyip0625/mcp-discord.
 It’s the only one with forum support, has the most active development, and supports both stdio and HTTP transports.

 For full server administration: SaseQ/discord-mcp.
-Most stars, most contributors, broadest tool coverage for channels, roles, categories, and webhooks.
+Most stars, most contributors, broadest tool coverage (65 tools including moderation, voice, events, permissions). v1.0.0 stable release.
 Java dependency is the main drawback.

 For quick Python integration: hanweg/mcp-discord.
-Simplest setup, only option with moderation tools, pairs with mcp-discord-raw for edge cases.
+Simplest setup, pairs with mcp-discord-raw for edge cases.

 For everything else: Wait.
 The HardHeadHackerHead server is ambitious but unproven.
 The v-3 server is too minimal.
 An official Discord MCP server would make all of these obsolete overnight — and given Slack, GitHub, and Stripe all have official servers now, it’s a matter of when, not if.